These notes are old, but still entirely valid. For updates see the Freelance Fees Guide.

-Now, however, film, "wet" processing and the presentation of prints, transparencies or even scans from film is steadily fading.
+Now, however, film, "wet" processing and the presentation of prints, transparencies or even scans from film has practically disappeared (at least in photography).

-Many photographers who are in no doubt about the additional costs they still have to bear, charge for those costs in ways that confuse not only their clients but also themselves.
+Many photographers are in no doubt about the additional costs they still have to bear, but some charge for those costs in ways that confuse not only their clients but also themselves.

 So what should photographers be charging for, and why?

-They no longer have to pay for film & processing, so some would argue, neither should their clients.
+Photographers no longer have to pay for film & processing supplies: so, some would argue, neither should their clients.

-But photographers still have to supply their work - photographs - in a material form.
-They do so in the form of processed digital image files , digitally transmitted to clients or delivered on digital media (CD, DVD).
+But photographers still have to supply their work - photographs.
+They do so in the form of processed digital image files , usually now digitally transmitted to clients but sometimes delivered on digital media (CD, DVD).

-That is the service photographers now provide & must charge their clients for - their costs of capturing, processing, transmitting and presenting the images on digital media to clients.
+That is the service photographers now provide and must charge their clients for - their costs of capturing, processing, transmitting and presenting the images on digital media to clients.

 This service requires the appropriate equipment, skills and labour time, and so fees must be levied to clients (in the same way as a film scanning fee) that goes towards the additional expenses incurred in digital production.